A banquet, not a buffet: An outline of biblical historyWritten by Subby Szterszky

 Between the Testaments: 400 years of silence

-Between the final words of Malachi and the angel Gabriel’s announcement of the birth of John the Baptist in the Gospel of Luke, there’s a yawning gap of prophetic silence that lasted over four centuries.
-That’s not to say there was nothing of biblical significance happening during that time, however.
+Between the final words of Malachi and the angel Gabriel announcing the birth of John the Baptist in the Gospel of Luke, there’s a gap of prophetic silence that lasted over four centuries.
+That’s not to say nothing of significance happened during that time.

 Beginning in 333 BC, Alexander the Great conquered Persia and created an empire that stretched from Greece in the west to Egypt in the south to the frontiers of India in the east.
-As a result, Greek culture and language spread across the ancient world, including among the majority of Jews scattered across the various lands of the empire.
-In the third century BC, a group of Jewish scholars in Alexandria, Egypt, translated the Old Testament into Greek, because most Jews could no longer read or understand Hebrew.
-This translation, known as the Septuagint, was the version used and quoted by the authors of the New Testament.
-Moreover, the adoption of Greek as the common language paved the way for the spread of the Gospel among Jews and gentiles alike.
+Greek culture and language spread across the ancient world, including among the majority of Jews scattered across the various lands of the empire.
+In the third century BC, a group of Jewish scholars in Alexandria translated the Old Testament into Greek, because most Jews could no longer read Hebrew.
+This translation, known as the Septuagint, was the version quoted by the authors of the New Testament.
+The adoption of Greek as the common language paved the way for the spread of the Gospel among Jews and gentiles alike.

-Messianic expectation among the Jews grew to a fever pitch during this era, as they looked for a deliverer who’d free them from the succession of imperial powers that had held sway in their land, almost uninterrupted, for over half a millennium.
+Messianic expectation among the Jews grew to a fever pitch during this era, as they looked for a deliverer who’d free them from the succession of imperial powers that had held sway in their land for over half a millennium.

 The Gospels: Life, death and resurrection of Jesus